 Modern supply chains have a high degree of integration and significant information flows across the involved participants and their systems.
 At the same time, when it comes to financing and risk decisions, most of this information is disregarded or at best is taken at intuitive levels because it is too complex for an analyst to process cognitively.
-This creates a major gap between enterprises (that know their ecosystem) and external financiers that would rely on out-of-date financials or “back-of-the envelope” estimates to decide on risk, pricing, and other core parameters.
-The result is inefficient markets and lost business for both corporations and financial institutions.
+This creates a major gap between enterprises (that know their ecosystem) and external financiers that rely on out-of-date financials or “back-of-the envelope” estimates to decide on risk, pricing, and other core parameters.
+The result is inefficient markets and lost business for both suppliers and financial institutions.

 The current decision-making and risk assessment models used for customer and supply chain financing tend to be analyst-centric, based primarily on rules and textbook methods, and use standard and often outdated data modeling tools (spreadsheets, BA and BI tools).
 As they rely on subject matter experts’ opinions rather than on objective data-driven models, they can easily lose touch with enterprise business data at large.
 Analyst-centric models are human-driven and thus incapable of dealing with large data volumes and high velocities.
 They use only easily-accessible data, lack integration among siloed data sources and are not capable of dealing with data uncertainty.
 Static models based on historical data cannot account for rapid changes both within and outside of the enterprise.